oracle/graal/docs/reference-manual/embedding/embed-languages.md

 - `inner = Java.type('org.graalvm.polyglot.Context').create()` the first JS script line looks up the Java host type Context and creates a new inner context instance with no privileges (default).
 - `inner.eval('js', '({data:42})');` evaluates the JavaScript code `({data:42})` in the inner context and returns stores the result.
 - `"value.data"` this line reads the member `data` from the result of the inner context.
 Note that this result can only be read as long as the inner context is not yet closed.
 - `context.eval("js", "c.close()")` this snippet closes the inner context.
-It is recommended to always close inner contexts.
+Inner contexts need to be closed manually and are not automatically closed with the parent context.
 - Finally the example is expected to print `Valid true` to the console.

 ## Build a Shell for Many Languages